-Our audit opinion on the financial statements expressed herein is consistent with the additional report to the audit committee of the Bank, which we issued on the same date as the issue date of this report.
+Our audit opinion on the financial statements expressed herein is consistent with the additional report to the audit committee of the Bank, which we issued on 2 March 2021.

 Non-audit Services

 No prohibited non-audit services referred to in Article 5(1) of Regulation (EU) No. 537/2014 of the European Parliament and of the Council were provided by us to the Bank and we remain independent from the Bank in conducting the audit.